Shareholder Resolution: Open Enrollment 2025

 How many shares would newly enrolled shareholder descendants receive?

-New descendant enrollees would receive 50 shares upon enrollment.
+New descendant enrollees would receive 50 life-estate shares upon enrollment.

 Why 50 shares?